kubernetes/kubeadm/docs/design/design_v1.10.md

 If kubeadm is invoked with `--feature-gates=DynamicKubeletConfig`:

 1. Write the kubelet base configuration into the `kubelet-base-config-v1.9`  ConfigMap in the `kube-system` namespace.
-2. Creates RBAC rules for granting read access to that ConfigMap to all bootstrap tokens and all kubelets (`system:bootstrappers:kubeadm:default-node-token` and `system:nodes` groups).
+2. Creates RBAC rules for granting read access to that ConfigMap to all bootstrap tokens and all kubelet (`system:bootstrappers:kubeadm:default-node-token` and `system:nodes` groups).
 3. Enable the dynamic kubelet configuration feature for the initial master node by pointing Node.spec.configSource to the newly-created configmap.

 ### Saves kubeadm MasterConfiguration in a ConfigMap for later reference